mikemckibben/wezterm-plugin-tabline/README.md

 tabline.get_theme()
 ```

-You will get an object like the `theme_overrides` object above, but with the addition of a colors property (the colors property is the colors object from the WezTerm config with every color found there).
+You will get an object like the `theme_overrides` object above, but with the
+addition of a colors property (the colors property is the colors object from the

-> [!TIP]
-> This can be useful when creating your own components or extensions and you want to use the same colors as the current theme
+WezTerm config with every color found there).

 ---

 ### Tabs

-You can disable overwriting tabs by setting `tabs_enabled` to `false` in the options table.
+You can disable overwriting tabs by setting `tabs_enabled` to `false` in the
+options table.

 ---